 For that matter, why didn't he make a deal with Doctor Doom at that point?
 For all that Doom is a villain, he can relate with desperately wanting to save someone you hold dear, given how he went out of his way to save his mom from Mephisto.
-In fact, Doom would have been the very FIRST person to warn Peter against making any sort of deals with Mephisto, because they are never as clear cut as he presents them, while Doom at least always exposes clearly what he offers and what he expects in return.
-But no, Peter dismissed the idea because of Doom being EVIL.
-Yes, because THE DEVIL totally isn't also evil, is he?
-Apologies, but this Troper's forehead has a date with the nearest wall...
+In fact, Doom would have been the very first person to warn Peter against making any sort of deals with Mephisto, because they are never as clear cut as he presents them, while Doom at least always exposes clearly what he offers and what he expects in return.
+But no, Peter dismissed the idea because of Doom being 'evil'.
+As opposed to, you know, Mephisto the Boy Scout.

 Also, at what point in the creative process for the story was the idea "Time-traveling supervillain" not accepted?
 Seriously, if you want to do this kind of story fine, but for cryin' out loud, goofy ideas are better than mind-numbingly bad ones.